triw0lf/Security-Matters-22/README.md

    * Bonus: Implement defense in depth and have firewalls, email protection, and antivirus at a minimum
 6. Enforce strong password policies and rotations
 7. Block access to known malicious domains and IPs, and things you don't do business with
+   * If you don't do business with Russia, why let connections in from there?
 8. Develop an incident response plan and test it at least once a year - know who to call when things go bad
+9. Employ least privilege - not everyone needs administrative access
-9. Participate in information sharing communities
+10. Participate in information sharing communities
-10.
+   * The more we stay silent, the more they win

 ## Common Attack Tools